quantumsnowball/opensubtitles-dl/README.md

 Search and download from opensubtitles.org from the command line.

 ## Install
-To install from PyPi, simply run
+To install from PyPi, simply run:

     pip install opensubtitles-dl